gretacv/dvs/README.md

 I did this in collaboration with [@fannycc](https://github.com/fannycc).

+A pdf version of the entry (with some typo corrections) can be found [here](https://github.com/gretacv/dvs/blob/master/DVS_2020.pdf).

 ## DESCRIPTION:
 We have based our charts on the dominant trait of each member and grouped them by country and month at which they joined.
 We have combined R coding and manual design.
 ## PROCESS: